serwy/tkthread/README.md

 For non-Tk calls into Tcl, Python will raise an apartment RuntimeError when calling a Tcl interpreter from a different thread.

-A common approach to avoid these errors involves setting up [periodic polling][PollQueue] of a [message queue][PollRecipe] from the Tcl/Tk main loop, which can slow the responsiveness of the GUI.
+A common approach to avoid these errors involves using `.after` to set up [periodic polling][PollQueue] of a [message queue][PollRecipe] from the Tcl/Tk main loop, which can slow the responsiveness of the GUI.